apool-io/apoolminer/README.md

 1. Switched to the Addition algorithm, resulting in a significant performance improvement.
 ### 3.4.2
 1. CPU and GPU performance improvements.
+### 3.4.3
+1. CPU and GPU performance improvements.